7 May 2025

 Another important misconception is that arrows mean you become another personality type.
 What actually happens is that you temporarily take on specific traits of certain types in response to stress or growth.

-A stressed Nine never becomes a success-driven Achiever; their core motivation never changes—they only take on some behaviors of the type pointed by the specific arrow because that’s the best way to respond in given circumstances.
+A stressed Nine never becomes a success-driven Achiever, as their core motivation never changes.
+They only take on some behaviors of the type pointed by the specific arrow because that’s the best way to respond in given circumstances.

 Here’s how you can use both of your arrows to support your personal growth: